 So, you think you want a wiki.
 You may be right.
 But we at Bloomfire think it’s only fair that you’re provided with all the information necessary to make the right decision for managing knowledge in your organization.
 And what better way to illustrate the differences between the two than with cheese?

 Think back to the last time you were hit with a craving for some cheese.
 Did you reach for the low-fat Cheez Whiz or the aged English white cheddar?
 Your decision most likely depended on your budget, the intensity of your craving, your expectations of a quality cheese, and a host of other factors.
 But we wonder, would the Cheez Whiz really satisfy your craving?

 How exactly do these cheeses relate to your need to manage knowledge in your organization?
-Let’s take a look at a side by side comparison of corporate wikis and Bloomfire.
+Let’s take a look at some wiki pros and cons, as well as a side-by-side comparison of corporate wikis and Bloomfire.

 Ease of Use

 Wikis are easy to use… if you’re tech-savvy and experienced in writing special markup.
 Everyone is capable of learning these skills, but to teach them to all members of your team requires money and lots of time.
 Some organizations are comprised solely of tech geniuses.
 For those organizations, a wiki may be appropriate.

 With Bloomfire, there’s no learning curve.
 Our simple post editor means what you see is what you get.
 No special markup.
 You simply create a post, upload any necessary attachments, and share the post with your community.